schriftgestalt/GlyphsSDK/Python Templates/README.md

 If you operate your own software distribution system, like an online shop, you can have your server output this Info.plist with dynamic information about the latest version of the plugin, instead of keeping the online Info.plist manually up to date.
 Please make sure that the file is delivered in the `application/xml` MIME-type.

-Glyphs will add the URL parameters `glyphsUniqueID` (an anonymous ID identifiying unique Glyphs installations on people's computer's) and `glyphsVersion` (the Build number of that Glyphs installation) to the update check call (planned but not yet implemented: `pluginVersion` describing the version of your plug-in installed within the user's Glyphs installation).
+Glyphs will add the URL parameters `glyphsUniqueID` (an anonymous ID identifying unique Glyphs installations on people's computer's) and `glyphsVersion` (the Build number of that Glyphs installation) to the update check call (planned but not yet implemented: `pluginVersion` describing the version of your plug-in installed within the user's Glyphs installation).
 You can use this information to keep anonymous track of the number of plugin installations out there and their version information and level of adoption.

 The interface language of Glyphs makes its way into the update check call via the HTTP headers.
 Therefore, you may choose to provide the `productReleaseNotes` dynamically in various languages.